Prolog+CG 2.0

 It is interesting, however, as a research platform, and also as a teaching platform.
 At the University of Aalborg, Denmark, a group of researchers are using Prolog+CG to teach formalisation of meaning to third-year students in the humanities.
 Our course materials are available for free online.

-If you encounter any bugs in the program, please feel free to write to Ulrik Petersen, the current maintainer.
+If you encounter any bugs in the program, please feel free to write to Ulrik Sandborg-Petersen, the current maintainer.

 Please don't write to Prof. Kabbaj, the author of the program.
 He cannot give time to answering emails about Prolog+CG 2.0.